spartian/Boggle-Game/boggleapi1/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whatever steps are necessary to get the application up and running

-Things you may want to cover:
+Here ruby version used is

-* Ruby version
+Rails version -

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+To run this application type rails s.
+This will run the the application on localhost:3001 port To runt tests run bundle exec test file name.
+The tests are written inside rpsec folder.